snakers4/msc-2018-final/README.md

 # 3. Run attack inference

-**Run attack scripts using the above pre-trained weights, or to proceed to training sections**
+**Run attack scripts using the above pre-trained weights, or proceed to training sections**

 First attack using Fast Gradient Value Method